joshua-shuhan/diffri/README.md

-# DiffRI: A Diffusion Model for Relational Inference
+# DiffRI: Diffusion Model for Relational Inference
 <img src="/assets/demo.gif" width="700" height="320">
 This is the official implementation of DiffRI.